An engineering school for the 21st century

 educating over twenty-five percent of undergraduates at UCSC

-home to thirteen research centers
+home to ten research institutes and centers

 The Baskin School of Engineering is helmed by our dean and associate deans, who bring decades of expertise in research and education to their leadership roles.
 Our leadership works closely with faculty, students, and staff to ensure that Baskin Engineering’s visionary research and interdisciplinary curriculum improve the world and our place in it through bold and socially responsible innovation.